InnocentZero/C_CPP_Notes/src/notes/natas_levels.md

 ## Level 11

 `base64` decode the data cookie.
-XOR it with the given cookie to obtain the XOR key.
-Once the key is obtained use it to change the cookie value to yes and encrypt it.
+XOR it with the given cookie to get the XOR key.
+Once the key is received use it to change the cookie value to yes and encrypt it.
 Then send that as the cookie.

 ## Level 12